Agriculture in Uzbekistan

 Agriculture in Uzbekistan employs 28% of the country's labor force and contributes 24% of its GDP (2006 data).
 Crop agriculture requires irrigation and occurs mainly in river valleys and oases.
-Cultivable land is 4.5 million hectares, or about 10% of Uzbekistan's total area, and it has to be shared between crops and cattle.
+The total area of cultivable land is 4.5 million hectares, or about 10% of Uzbekistan's total area; 50% of the total area of Uzbekistan is used for agriculture and it has to be shared between crops and cattle.
 Desert pastures cover fully 50% of the country, but they support only sheep.